-Dental implants can be costly, due to the extensive dental work and time required, but they are often the next best thing to your natural teeth.
+Due to the extensive dental work and time required, dental implants can be costly, but they are often the next best thing to your natural teeth.
 Patients should consider the investment and benefits, then decide if permanent implants are the answer for a healthy, attractive smile.

 Invisalign® is an exciting new alternative to braces that uses a series of clear aligners to gradually straighten your teeth over time.
-These aligners – or repositioners – are practically invisible, easily removable, proven effective and comfortable to wear.
-Harris & Reynolds Family Dental in Little Rock offers Invisalign®
+These aligners – or repositioners – are practically invisible, easily removable, proven effective, and comfortable to wear.
+Harris, Reynolds & Cason Family Dental in Little Rock offers Invisalign®.

 The Invisalign® system uses advanced 3-D computer imaging technology to project the movement of your teeth over time.
 With this information, a series of clear, custom aligners are created to gradually adjust your teeth.
 Each aligner is worn for about two weeks, then replaced with the next aligner in the series.

 Because they are easily removable, the aligners do not require any lifestyle changes.
 Patients can continue eating and drinking normally, and no oral hygiene adjustments are necessary.
 Unlike traditional braces, Invisalign® uses no metal, brackets, or wires.
 Not only does this make for an attractive alternative, but it also makes Invisalign® a much more comfortable option than braces.